 Normal sized natto

 I would say more than 50% of natto products are in this category.
-At least this is something we consider "normal size"
+At least this is something we consider “normal size.”
+If you would like to try natto for the first time, I recommend this one.

 Hikiwari natto

-Hikiwari natto only covers about 7-8% of the natto market, but in some parts of the Tohoku region, this particular natto is preferred to any of others.
+Hikiwari natto is a type of natto made from large, fully ripe soybeans that have been ground and cracked using a mill-like device.
+Hikiwari natto only covers about 7-8% of the natto market, but in some parts of the Tohoku region, this particular natto is preferred to any of the others.

-Because the bits are tiny, it can be a little difficult to pick up with chopsticks and tends to stick to things, however in my opinion, the taste is a little milder than regular natto so it's quite easy to eat taste-wise.
+Because the bits are tiny, it can be a little difficult to pick up with chopsticks and tends to stick to things, however, in my opinion, the taste is a little milder than regular natto, so it’s quite easy to eat taste-wise.

 Ootsubu natto

-This type of natto is made with giant whole soybeans so you can enjoy each soy bean to the fullest.
+This type of natto is made with giant whole soybeans, so you can enjoy each soybean to the fullest.

 It's also very filling.

-Okay, enjoying natto is not as straight forward as just picking it up and eating it.
+Okay, enjoying natto is not as straightforward as just picking it up and eating it.
 There are a few steps you need to follow before you eat.
+So here, I will list the typical steps you should follow before you start eating natto!

 I know a pack of natto comes with sauce and Japanese mustard, but we're going to mix natto as it is without any of these sauces.